wylie/colors/README.md

 `grunt build`

-Build the site, start a server and watch for changes:
+Build the site, start a server, watch for changes:

 `grunt server`